rchaput/rchaput.github.io/content/aboutme/experience.md

   date_start = "2017-03-01"
   date_end = "2017-07-31"
   description = """
-  Worked as a full-stack developer in a startup.
+  Worked as a full-stack developer in a startup, applying Agile methodology.
   Extended existing functionalities and added new ones, from conception to implementation, for Atlassian Confluence plugins.
   """
+  tags = ["Java", "jQuery", "Agile", "Atlassian", "Startup"]

 +++